ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An Entity Attestation Token (EAT) provides an attested claims set that describes state and characteristics of an entity, a device like a smartphone, IoT device, network equipment or such.
-This claims set is used by a relying party, server or service to determine how much it wishes to trust the entity.
+This claims set is used by a relying party, server or service to determine the type and degree of trust placed in the entity.

 An EAT is either a CBOR Web Token (CWT) or JSON Web Token (JWT) with attestation-oriented claims.